New Middle School at 118th

 Opened September 2016 as the District's 8th middle school

-Will serve as a "swing school" until 2022 as the District completes four tear down/rebuilds of existing schools
+Serving as a "swing school" until 2021 as the District completes four tear down/rebuilds of existing schools

 Architect: Mahlum Architects; General Contractor: Skanska USA